 Each lodge offers outstanding views across the water and comes with a large hot tub on the private terrace.
 Bedrooms can be set up as twins or super king-size and both have en-suite bathrooms.

-The site sits near Balmaha village and provides easy access to historic castles and golf courses (15 miles).
+The site sits near Balmaha village and provides easy access to historic castles and golf courses.
 This is a great spot for swimming, sailing, boating and all the other water sports right from the private beach.
 On-site fishing is available at these lodges.

 Jumping in freezing Scottish water not your thing?
 How about spa and beauty treatments that can be enjoyed in the privacy of your lodge?
 There’s also an on-site restaurant serving breakfast, brunch and lunch when you don’t feel like cooking.
-After that, expore the large exclusive grounds.
+After that, explore the large exclusive grounds spanning 18 acres.

 Just a mile from Loch Lomond you’ll find this lovely spacious three-bedroom property with an excellent location not just for the loch but for nearby restaurants, cafes and pubs.

-It features a fantastic private patio area complete with hot tub and bespoke gazebo so you you can get a good soak even if it’s pee’ing down (which it can do a lot!)
+It features a fantastic private patio area complete with hot tub and bespoke gazebo so you can get a good soak even if it’s chucking it down (which it can do a lot!)
 With seating and a charcoal BBQ, the outdoor area is great for family gatherings.

 Inside you’ll find three double bedrooms (one with en-suite) and beautifully furnished living spaces that make this feel like a proper home rather than just a holiday rental.

-Balloch is just a mile away with its restaurants, cafes, pubs and shops (1 mile).
+Balloch is just a mile away with its restaurants, cafes, pubs and shops.
 The area offers loads of attractions like the Bird of Prey Centre, Sea Life Aquarium and TreeZone’s aerial adventure course.
-Make the most of the loch with and try paddleboarding, wakeboarding, kayaking or water skiing!
+Make the most of the loch with paddleboarding, wakeboarding, kayaking or water skiing!

-This family-friendly lodge has everything you need to keep everyone happy including the all-essential fast internet access, enclosed garden and patio.
+This family-friendly lodge has everything you need to keep everyone happy including fast internet access, enclosed garden and patio.

 A good choice if you’re travelling with baby as there’s a travel cot and highchair available.